 Expand Your Cultural Comfort Zone in the Interview

 Have you ever been in an interview situation where you experienced discomfort with the candidate because of some difference between the two of you?
-Interviewing Today's Workforce® participants learn to recognize this feeling and how to expand their cultural comfort zone in order to reduce bias in the interview.
+Participants in our interviewer training learn to recognize this feeling and how to expand their cultural comfort zone in order to reduce bias in the interview.
 How do you expand your cultural comfort zone?
 Here is one way:

 Let's say an unexpected event occurs that causes you to react, such as a candidate avoiding direct eye contact.
 Your reaction is to feel uncomfortable.
 What are your thoughts?
 If you continue feeling uncomfortable, you are either making negative statements to yourself or asking negative questions.
 However, at this point, you have a choice:

 (1) you can continue in a negative mindset, in which case, you must learn to "get comfortable with feeling uncomfortable" to stay objective, or (2) you can learn to use positive or neutral statements and questions.